 As an independent advisor, the IE.F regularly publishes comprehensive studies.
-Together with strong partners, we provide a fundamental factual basis for enlightened discourse and give concrete recommendations for action to build a future-ready digital economy in German and Europe.
+Together with strong partners, we provide a fundamental factual basis for enlightened discourse and give concrete recommendations for action to build a future-ready digital economy in Germany and Europe.

 Growth Fuel Venture Capital